Sc4ramouche/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Some applications maintain some state while they are running.
 Here are a couple of examples:
 - A Read-Eval-Print-Loop (REPL).
 The state is the environment where values are bound to names.
 In OCaml, the environment is append-only, but some languages allow replacing or removing name-value bindings.
 - A server for a stateful protocol.
 Each session has a state, the global state consists of all the session states.
 - A text editor.
-The state includes the most recent commands (to allow undo), state of any open files, the settings, and the state of the UI.
+The state includes the most recent commands (to allow undo), the state of any open files, the settings, and the state of the UI.
 - A cache.

 The following is a toy line editor, using the `get_char` function [defined earlier](#example-getchar-function).
 It waits for characters on standard input and exits on end-of-file, carriage return or newline.
 Otherwise, if the character is printable, it prints it and records it in a mutable list used as a stack.
 If the character is the delete code, the stack is popped and the last printed character is erased.